 Employees can share their personal stories, through meetings and workshops to help generate a team of diverse skills and abilities.
 Mentoring other employees is the base to promoting teamwork – the key to a successful organisation.

-Schedule employees to visit another department.
+Ever heard of Bring a Friend to Work Day?
+“Take an Employee to Work Day” is a similar concept, where you schedule employees to visit another department.
 Employees that work within one function of an organisation are quite often curious and interested in what other employees do.
 Satisfy their interest and allow your staff to build cross-departmental cooperation and understanding.
 It also offers them the chance to see how all functions collaboratively are integral for the successful operation of the organisation.

 3. Volunteering activities